These days, small and medium-sized businesses (SMBs) prefer to opt for industry-specific payment systems and tools over generic solutions.

 - Invoicing and billing solutions.
 If you manage multiple customers, these solutions automate payment reminders and generate professional, tax-compliant invoices.
 They can also handle recurring billing and subscription services.

-Example: Retail subscription brands, SaaS, and membership-based businesses can streamline billing management by integrating Stax Bill with Payment Depot.
+Example: Retail subscription brands, SaaS, and membership-based businesses can streamline billing management by integrating Stax Bill with Stax Payments.
 Customers can view, download, and pay invoices through an integrated portal.

 You now understand how merchant service types suit different business operations.
 In the next section, we’ll help further narrow your options and choose the best provider to build your payment infrastructure.